Standard deduction: Tax advantage

 Choosing between the standard deduction and itemizing

-The easiest way to determine whether you should claim the standard deduction or itemize your deductions is to run the numbers both ways.
+The easiest way to determine whether you should claim the standard deduction or itemize your deductions is to calculate your taxes both ways.
 If you use tax software, the software probably already does this on your behalf.
 It takes the information you provide and determines which avenue provides the most tax savings.
 Similarly, if you hire a tax professional, they’ll be able to tell you which route makes the most sense.

 If you file your own taxes, complete — but don’t file — two separate returns, one where you claim the standard deduction and one where you itemize deductions.
-Once you see which provides the greatest tax savings, you’ll know which to go forward with.
+Once you see which provides the greatest tax savings, you can decide on the best option.

 Keep in mind that even if one method has always been most cost-effective for you, you shouldn’t assume that will always be the case.
-For example, many people claim the standard deduction for many years, but then eventually reach a point in their lives when itemizing deductions makes more sense.
+For example, many people claim the standard deduction for many years, but then eventually begin to itemize deductions.
 Likewise, someone may find better tax savings by itemizing deductions, but then their financial situation simplifies, and suddenly claiming the standard deduction provides better savings.

 Each year, start fresh and run the numbers both ways to see which option helps reduce your taxable income the most.